ChanceToZoinks/calcudungeon/README.md

 ```
 And there you go!
 5+5 is in fact 10!

-Commands are executed as you'd expect NOT in order, but in operator precendence order.
+Commands are executed as you'd expect NOT in order, but in operator precedence order.
 Let's see an example of that:

 ### Example Calculation Operator Precedence (random event)
 ```